Joe-Collins-1986/BitWise-DRF/README.md

 - The IsOwnerOrReadOnly permission class is used to ensure that only the owner of the profile can update its information.
 This permission class allows read-only access to anyone but requires the owner's authentication for write operations.

-By utilizing the ProfileDetail view, users can view detailed information about a specific profile and update its data if they are the owner.
+This view can be used to view detailed information about a specific profile and update its data if they are the owner.

 </details>